 Our global economy is a direct result of the digitalization of business and our ability to leverage data.
 This power has also created a potential for misuse of sensitive and personal data.
-Born of this potential, and actual misuse, regulatory agencies have unleashed a wide array of regulatory action worldwide, most recently with the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
+Born of this potential, and actual misuse, regulatory agencies have unleashed sweeping regulatory action worldwide, most recently with the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
 Privacy regulations vary by jurisdiction and by industry and are complex.
 Through the mass adoption of websites, companies now can easily offer goods and services internationally.
-This makes adherence with the multitude of evolving regulations – which are creating higher demand on how we access, use, transmit, and store client data – a complicated undertaking.
+This makes adherence with the multitude of evolving privacy regulations – which are creating higher demand on how we access, use, transmit, and store client data – a complicated undertaking.
 The consequences of a misstep can be serious: heavy fines, injunctions, government audits, even criminal liability.

 As part of our cybersecurity risk management services, we work with penetration testing experts to develop a cybersecurity risk assessment, cybersecurity maintenance plan (for the ongoing remediation of evolving threats and vulnerabilities), and issue periodic cybersecurity maintenance reports (describing the vulnerabilities that were discovered, how the threat landscape may have evolved, and how the identified risks were mitigated or avoided).
 Beyond penetration testing, our team helps clients evaluate and improve security effectiveness of data both in transit and at rest, through process analysis, policy development, quality management system implementation, and mobile device management.

 We also work with penetration testing and intrusion detection experts to facilitate turn key white hat hacking of medical devices.

 It is incumbent upon companies to assess and mitigate their technological and operational vulnerabilities to safeguard the sensitive data of their business, their employees, and their customers; to meet the requirements of changing regulations; and to prevent massive financial loss.
 Legal representation during penetration testing risk analysis provides the organization an opportunity to protect the audit and its results with attorney-client privilege and under the attorney work product doctrine.
 We are able to brief your company’s Board of Directors about its risk portfolio, and use that valuable information to protect your company and customers.